nagasudhirpulla/taming_python/blog/skills/ftp_python.md

     if not (remoteWorkingDirectory == None or remoteWorkingDirectory.strip() == ""):
         _ = ftp.cwd(remoteWorkingDirectory)

+    # iterate through each remote filename and download
+    for fItr in range(len(targetFilenames)):
+        targetFilename = targetFilenames[fItr]
+        # derive the local file path by appending the local folder path with remote filename
+        localFilePath = os.path.join(localfolderPath, targetFilename)
+        print("downloading file from ftp = {0}".format(targetFilename))
-    # Read file in binary mode
+        # download FTP file using retrbinary function
-    with open(localFilePath, "rb") as file:
+        with open(localFilePath, "wb") as file:
-        # upload file to FTP server using storbinary, specify blocksize(bytes) only if higher upload chunksize is required
-        retCode = ftp.storbinary(f"STOR {targetFilename}", file, blocksize=1024*1024)
+            retCode = ftp.retrbinary("RETR " + targetFilename, file.write)

     # send QUIT command to the FTP server and close the connection
     ftp.quit()

-    # check if upload is success using the return code (retCode)
+    # check if download is success using the return code (retCode)
     if retCode.startswith('226'):
-        isUploadSuccess = True
+        isDownloadSuccess = True

-    # return the upload status
-    return isUploadSuccess
+    return isDownloadSuccess

 # connection parameters